 Backdating tax credits

-This page explains when it is possible for tax credits to be backdated.
+This page explains when it is possible for tax credit awards to be backdated.

-If you are entitled to extra elements of tax credits as a result of a change of circumstances, HMRC will usually pay these elements from the date you report the change.
+If you become entitled to extra elements of tax credits as a result of a change of circumstances, HMRC will usually pay you these elements from the date you report the change.
 However, you can be paid for an earlier period in certain circumstances.
 This is called backdating.

-We explain what changes you must report on our changes page.
+We explain what changes must be reported on our changes page.

-If your circumstances change while you are on tax credits, and you qualify for extra elements to be included, you should contact HMRC straight away so they can be added to your claim.
-If you met the rules for the new elements before you told HMRC about the change, they can backdate the change to your award up to 1 month, but you will need to ask for this.
+If your circumstances change while you are getting tax credits, so that you qualify for extra elements to be included, you should contact HMRC straight away so they can be added to your award.
+If you met the rules for the new elements before you told HMRC about the change, HMRC can backdate the change to the award up to one month, but you need to ask for this backdating.

 In some cases involving disability elements longer backdating may be possible.

-The disability-related elements of CTC and WTC are only included if you, or someone in your family, get certain disability benefits or payments.
+The disability-related elements of child tax credit and working tax credit are only included if you or someone included in your claim get certain disability benefits or payments.

-If you now qualify for extra elements to be included because you (or someone in your family) start getting a qualifying disability benefit, you should contact HMRC straight away so they can be added to your claim.
-You should be able to have the extra elements added in from the date you claimed the disability benefit provided you tell HMRC within one month of the date of the decision on the qualifying disability benefit claim.
+If you now qualify for extra elements to be included because you (or someone in your family) start getting a qualifying disability benefit, HMRC should be notified straight away so the element(s) can be added to the award.
+You should be able to have the extra elements added in from start date of your disability benefit claim provided you tell HMRC within one month of the date of the decision on the qualifying disability benefit claim.

 Sometimes the date the disability benefit is awarded from falls into a previous tax year.
 Where this happens, the backdating rules still apply providing you tell HMRC within one month of the date of the decision on the qualifying disability benefit claim.

-If your change means you are entitled to a lower amount of tax credits, HMRC will backdate the change to when it happened, regardless of when you tell them.
-You must tell them about some changes that happen within a month, otherwise they might charge you a penalty for not telling them.
-See our section on changes of circumstances to find out more about what you need to notify and when.
+If your change means you are entitled to a lower amount of tax credits, HMRC will backdate the change to when it actually happened, regardless of when you tell them about the change.
+You must tell HMRC about some changes that happen within a month, otherwise HMRC might charge a penalty for not telling them in time.
+See our section on changes of circumstances to find out more about what needs to be notified and when.

 Backdating and refugee status